ARISE: Action for Reducing Inequalities in Education

 Supporting VET teachers’ Continuous Professional Development through e-Portfolio

-General objective of the project is to promote the ePortfolio use in VET system in Serbia.
-Specific objectives of the project are set at 3 levels (i.e. policy, school, teacher/trainer).
-The specific objectives are: to raise policymakers’ awareness of the ePortfolio’s potentials in fostering teachers’ continuous professional development (CPD), improvement of teaching practice and development of 21st century skills for learners; to implement the whole school approach to the ePortfolio use for CPD by strengthening school management capacities to assess its ePortfolio maturity level, to plan, guide ePortfolio integration at the institutional level and select appropriate ePortfolio tools e.g. (Mahara, Google Drive) and to build capacities of VET teachers to use ePortfolio as a method for enhancing self-learning and self-reflection skills.
+General objective of the project is to promote the ePortfolio use in VET system in Serbia, while the specific objectives of the project are raising policymakers’ awareness of the ePortfolio’s potentials in fostering teachers’ continuous professional development (CPD), improvement of teaching practice and development of 21st century skills, building capacities of VET teachers to use ePortfolio as a method for enhancing self-learning and self-reflection skills, as well as strengthening school management capacities to institutionally use its ePortfolio, to plan, guide ePortfolio integration at the school level and select appropriate ePortfolio tools e.g. (Mahara, Google Drive).

-In 2010, the ERI SEE Governing Board designated CEP as the institution that will host the ERI SEE Secretariat until the registration of the ERI SEE Secretariat in the Republic of Serbia.
-In the period 2010-2017, CEP has successfully realized numerous ERI SEE activities (regional thematic seminars, training events, project development workshops, study visits, international conferences etc.) aimed to support information exchange between member countries, member countries and EU and global institutions, building regional institutional networks (South East Europe Vocational Education and Training Network - SEEVET-Net), development of four knowledge clusters under the initiative and leadership of country members, development of the regional projects as well as coordination of development and implementation of Education and Competences dimension within the SEE 2020 Strategy.
+In 2010, the ERI SEE Governing Board designated CEP too be the host of the ERI SEE Secretariat until the registration of the ERI SEE Secretariat in the Republic of Serbia.
+In the period 2010-2017, CEP has been successfully realizing numerous ERI SEE activities (regional thematic seminars, training events, project development workshops, study visits, international conferences etc.) aimed to support information exchange between member countries, building regional institutional networks (South East Europe Vocational Education and Training Network - SEEVET-Net), and development of the regional projects as well as coordination of development and implementation of Education and Competences dimension within the South East Europe 2020 Strategy.
 CEP was also actively involved in the transformation process and the founding of the ERI SEE Secretariat in Serbia.

 Implementation of the ERI SEE Work Programmes from 2010 to 2017.